 In-progress grades are calculated from graded assignments.

-- Technically, all students begin with a grade of "0" or "F" (or whatever your grade scale's failing grade might be).
+- Technically, all student course grades begin as "0" or "F" (or whatever your grade scale's failing grade might be).
 Before any assignments are graded, the student will not see any in-progress grade for the course.

 - The calculation is based on the weights given to your assignment groups (if you're using them—if you're not, then each assignment point is weighted the same).

-- Ungraded assignments are not included in the calculation—they are considered "excused" for the purposes of the grade calculation.
+- Ungraded assignments (whether because you haven't graded them yet or skipped grading them) are not included in the calculation—they are considered "Excused" for the purposes of the grade calculation.

 - Options like drop-lowest and extra credit are automatically factored in as you enter grades.